Vaaarna/weather2.0/README.md

 tasks:
+1. move function fetch data to new file

-1. move what already exists to vue
+move what already exists to vue
 2. rename to weather
 3. make day hours expandable
 4. first hour shown when expanded is 5am then 24 housrs bbbbbbbbbbbboooooooooooooobbbbbbbbbbbs